Staffing Levels and Dependency Audit - Care Homes

 • Q20 | Unanswered

-Are moving & handling demands included (2-person transfers, hoist dependency, bariatric care) and reflected in staffing numbers?
+Are moving and handling demands included in staffing planning?

 Supporting Notes